Miranda Lambert: Endorsements and business ventures

 In 2009, Lambert and two other singers became the new faces of Cotton Inc.'s revived "The Touch, The Feel of Cotton" campaign.
-She has appeared in ads to promote cotton, and the website features a free download of the full version of her song, "Fabric of My Life".
+She has appeared in ads to promote cotton, and the website features a free download of the full version of her song "Fabric of My Life".

+Gypsy Rose Blanchard, while under control of her mother who was murdered by her boyfriend in June 2015, would occasionally be given backstage passes and tickets to Lambert's concerts through the Make-A-Wish Foundation, even getting a photograph with both Lambert and her spouse at the time Blake Shelton.
+In 2013; Lambert donated an estimated $6,000 check to the mother to help with Gypsy's medical needs.

-In December 2014, Lambert's line of shoes and boots were released at DSW.
+In December 2014, Lambert's line of shoes and boots was released through DSW.
 In November 2014, Lambert's partnership with Chrysler's Ram trucks was announced.
-Under the partnership, Ram gave Lambert a customized 1500 Laramie Longhorn which she auctioned off, with proceeds going to Lambert's Muttnation Foundation which betters the lives for shelter animals.
+Under the partnership, Ram gave Lambert a customized 1500 Laramie Longhorn which she auctioned off, with proceeds going to Lambert's MuttNation Foundation which betters the lives for shelter animals.